and his wife

 Joseph Gomez was my grandmother Elsie's brother, the eldest son of Joseph Gomez and Christina Pereira.
 He was born on 22 July 1891 at their home in Belmont, Laventille, Trinidad.

 Joseph married Caroline on 10 August 1916 in her hometown of St. George's, Grenada.
 Caroline, a Grenadian, was born on 10 October 1894, the daughter of John Franco and Clementine Pace.
 Her father John Franco was a well-established wine merchant in Grenada, considered one of the wealthiest businessmen there at the time.
 Just two months before their marriage, Joseph had performed the duties of bestman at his sister Audrey's wedding in Trinidad, as she had married Caroline's brother Louis Franco.
-Audrey settled down to married life in her husband's Grenada, while Joseph and his Grenadian bride Caroline settled down to life in Trinidad.
+Audrey settled down to married life in her husband's Grenada, while Joseph and his Grenadian bride Caroline made their home in Trinidad.

 Between 1918 and 1931 Joseph and Caroline had had nine chidren - four daughters and three sons.
-One of them, Peter, died when he was only four years old but all the others grew up to be married and have children.
+One of them, Peter, died when he was only four years old - we're not yet sure what happened, but how sad it must have been.
+All the others grew up to be married and have children, some of whom left the shores of Trinidad and settled in abroad.

 Joseph with his eldest son Joseph Darrell (Darrell) Gomez